kxdang/kiendang.me/content/blog/089-mind-over-matter/index.md

 date: 2020-05-30
 slug: mind-over-matter
 title: 🧠Mind Over Matter
 description: The story of how I fixed my sleeping problems and the steps I took to optimize for study, leisure, and sleep in my small bedroom.
+The things that worked for me throughout my journey in programming.
 tags: ["life"]
 ---